hardingnj/hardingnj.github.io/_posts/2017-08-30-animated-popgen.md

 ---

-Following a conversation with [@alimanfoo](https://www.twitter.com/alimanfoo), we thought it would be neat to animate the genetic signature of a population crash/expansion as it unfolds.
+This post seeks to animate the genetic signature of a population crash/expansion as it unfolds, just to shed a little bit more light on when a crash is detectable, and how long it takes to stabilise post-crash.

-Although a forward simulation is probably more appropriate here, I chose the blisteringly fast coalesent simulator `msprime`.
+Although a forward simulation is probably more appropriate here, I chose the extremely fast coalesent simulator `msprime`.
 Strictly speaking, the simulations shown here aren't following a single population crashing, but multiple independent populations at different time periods given a particular demographic history.

-`msprime` is plenty fast enough to handle this type of work, comfortably handling 140 separate coalescent simulations over 10 Mbp.
+`msprime` is plenty fast enough to handle this type of work, comfortably handling 140 separate coalescent simulations over 10 Mbp in about 90 minutes.
 Also, the independent observations allow us to visualise the inherent stochasticity present.

 The rest of the post details how this was done.
 But the final animation is shown just below...

+<iframe width="740" height="450" src="/assets/popcrash.mp4" frameborder="0" loop allowfullscreen></iframe>

+The site frequency spectrum (SFS) is the distribution of allele frequencies among SNPs present in the population.
+Under neutrality and a constant population size, we expect rare variants to be observed frequently as they may occur via sporadic mutations- in contrast common variants should be rare, as they take a long time to drift to high frequency.
+The allele frequency of a polymorphism has a direct relationship to the number of times we may expect to see a polymophism with that allele frequency, a direct consequence of drift.
+Note that this is independent of the total number of mutations that a population can maintain, the SFS pertains to the _relative_ levels of polymorphisms with different allele frequencies.
-The site frequency spectrum (SFS) is the distribution of allele frequencies, this encodes information regarding population demographic history.
-Populations that have experienced contraction tend to have a dearth of rare variants.
+The SFS encodes information regarding population demographic history; populations that have experienced contraction tend to have a dearth of rare variants, as genetic drift is much more likely to remove these polymorphisms from the population.

 Here we plot the scaled SFS, where a stable population is expected to show a straight (horizontal) line.
 Tajima's D is a related statistic, and represents the ratio of variation at a per chromosome level to the absolute number of variants in the population.

-Following the crash we see that even after 5000 generations, the site frequency spectrum is far from a horizontal line.
-Also, Tajima's D is heavily right skewed.
-This is an interesting observation - severe population bottlenecks still leave a signature 5000 generations later!

-This is explored a little more thoroughly at the bottom of this page.
+Following the crash we see that even 5000 generations later, the site frequency spectrum hugely disrupted, Tajima's D is also heavily right skewed.
+This is an interesting observation - severe population bottlenecks still leave profound effects on genomes 5000 generations later.
+(This is explored a little more thoroughly at the bottom of this page.)

-<iframe width="740" height="450" src="/assets/popcrash.mp4" frameborder="0" loop allowfullscreen></iframe>

 {% highlight python %}
 #HTML(html5)
 {% endhighlight %}

 {% highlight python %}
 from IPython.display import HTML
 {% endhighlight %}

 {% highlight python %}
 from matplotlib import animation import matplotlib.pyplot as plt import seaborn as sns
 {% endhighlight %}

 {% highlight python %}
 import os